 - Working a job you don’t like is a waste of life

-- Time and freedom is equally important as money -and you can have them all-
+- Time and freedom are equally important as money -and you can have them all-

 Tim Ferris calls the new generation of people who earn money while enjoying the freedom of no fixed place and time “the New Rich”, abbreviated to NR.

 These are the overarching steps to become a New Rich for The 4 Hour Work Week:

 - Definition: what do you want?
 In the 4-hour work week it’s a good life of experience free of grueling work and rigid structures.
 I’m in!

 - Elimination: cut all distractions, material clutter, useless tasks, focus on the 20% producing 80% of results